ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project/advanced_fields_calculator.rst

   :width: 800
   :alt: Tangential stress tensor

-There is also the opportunity for the user to add an external .toml file (that must be placed in PersonalLib folder) to load custom expressions.
-This could be especially useful if the user does not want to share expressions.
+It is also possible for you to add an external TOML file in the ``PersonalLib`` folder to load custom expressions.
+This could be especially useful if you do not want to share expressions.
-To load a personalized .toml file use ``load_expression_file(toml_file_path)``.
+To load a personalized TOML file, use the ``load_expression_file(toml_file_path)`` method.

 Finally, this code shows how you can use the Advanced Field Calculator: